 Reason 3: They’re Lazy

-Just like any other vertical, there are great journalists and there are crappy ones.
+Just like any other vertical, there are great journalists and there are terrible ones.
 Great journalists meticulously source their data and cite their sources.
-They care about journalism, they care about their own credibility, they care about their publication and they care about truth.
+They care about journalism, they care about their own credibility, they care about their publication and they care about the truth.

 Sadly, some journalists just rely on their memory as good enough.
 It’s not.
-I fell victim to laziness a few times and my Washington Post editor, Matt McFarland called my on it for this very piece.
-(No Pay Wall Link)
+I fell victim to laziness a few times and my Washington Post editor, Matt McFarland called me on it for this very piece.
+(No Pay Wall Link).
+Here’s how I made this mistake.

-As a pistol shooter, I made the idiotic mistake of assuming barrel length increased the accuracy of a round.
+As a rookie target shooter, I made the idiotic mistake of assuming barrel length increased the accuracy of a round (or bullet).
 I was 100% convinced, and Matt called me on it, asking me to verify this belief.
-Begrudgingly, I asked Season 1 winner of History Channel’s Top Shot competition and editor of Recoil Magazine.
+Begrudgingly, I asked Season 1 winner of History Channel’s Top Shot competition and editor of Recoil Magazine to give me a quote.
 “With a longer barrel, the propellant has more time to burn, pushing the bullet faster and delivering more power…” explained Iain Harrison.
+Oops.
+I was wrong.

 Why don’t journalists cite sources in this case?
 Because they’re lazy and think they know better.